 In this storied Sydney Harbour site, the audience stepped beneath a gravity-defying ensemble of custom-built snare drums suspended upside down from the ceiling of the rotunda.
 There they experienced a rhythmic, live response to Mozart’s Clarinet Concerto in A Major, a seminal musical expression of the Enlightenment.

-While the Enlightenment gave rise to democratic ideals, it also triggered the dispossession and destruction of Indigenous cultures across the world.
-Seeking to “compose with corruption”, Sala displaced the adagio tempo of the concerto’s second movement [tempi of the original concerto] with wind conditions described by sailor James Bell in his Private Journal of a Voyage to Australia, 1838–39.
+While the Enlightenment gave rise to democratic ideals, it triggered the dispossession and destruction of Indigenous cultures across the world.
+Seeking to “compose with corruption”, Sala displaced the adagio tempo of the concerto’s second movement with wind conditions described by sailor James Bell in his Private Journal of a Voyage to Australia, 1838–39.

 Mozart’s score was upended, as if it were a message in a bottle carried across the ocean to Australia, weathered by wind and waves as it drifted across time and space, echoing the way that shifts of location, time and perspective alter intent and meaning.
 “Upside down in the Observatory Hill Rotunda,” wrote Australian academic Ross Gibson, “here is a western cultural treasure that has been troubled by its new location so that it cannot sound sure and enlightened”.